xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 SerialEM provided a way to skip a hole.

-Only thing one needs to do for this case is to check "Use best 1/3 subset of holes", as shown in red outline in image below.
+**After** finding all the holes, good or bad, just like before, now the only thing one needs to do is to check "Use best 1/3 subset of holes", as shown in red outline in image below.

 **Fig.3 Hole Finder for skipping a hole for Hex**